solarkennedy/puppet-nerve/README.markdown

       service_ensure => 'stopped',
     }

+See init.pp or params.pp for more fields you can override.
+You can do things like:
+ - instance\_id (defaults to $::fqdn)
+ - config\_file (defaults to /etc/nerve/nerve.conf.json)
+ - config\_dir  (defaults to /etc/nerve/conf.d/)
+ - etc.

 ##Limitations

 The OS support assumes that rubygem-nerve is available or `gem install nerve` is functioning. (depending on the provider you specify)